See The Bluegrass State’s Beauty On The 5 Best Train Rides In Kentucky

 Are there any train museums in Kentucky?

 Many share a fascination with trains, their history, and the way in which they impacted Kentucky.
 Dozens of towns and destinations in the Bluegrass have managed to hang on to the nostalgia of the locomotive (see above!), and we even have museums, train rides, and events that celebrate their past, present, and future.
 The Kentucky Railway Museum in the small town of New Haven is definitely a train lover’s paradise, and there’s something at this hidden gem for everyone.
 It’s a fun-filled destination that has plenty of history, artifacts, and experiences that make it a worthwhile visit.
-At the museum, you’ll find an indoor area to explore, as well as trains being restored outside.
-You can also take a train ride through the countryside, which is the perfect activity when paired with a stop in the museum.
+At the museum, you'll find an indoor area to explore, as well as trains being restored outside.
+You can also take a train ride through the countryside, which is the perfect activity when paired with a stop at the museum.

 Does Kentucky have any train towns?

-Trains are universally interesting, thanks to their history, power and ability to transport us back in time.
+Trains are universally interesting, thanks to their history, power, and ability to transport us back in time.
 We’ve shared many places throughout Kentucky where you can ride a train or even learn about the history of the railroad in our state (see above!), but there are also a variety of spots in the state where you can see trains in action on a regular basis.
-There are trains running through towns all over Kentucky, and LaGrange may be the best known train town in the state.
-It’s hard to miss the tracks and roaring locomotives that frequently pass through the main part of this train town.
-Right along these tracks, you’ll find charming shops and delicious restaurants, so it’s the perfect place to settle in for a bite to eat and take in the nostalgia of the passing trains.
-Midway is another of Kentucky train town; it’s located just outside of Lexington in a small, super-charming town.
-When you reach the train tracks, you know you’ve reached the center of town and a variety of shops and restaurants.
-You’ll definitely want to park around here and walk through town and you may even get a glimpse of the train, passing through this historic town.
+There are trains running through towns all over Kentucky, and LaGrange may be the best-known train town in the state.
+It's hard to miss the tracks and roaring locomotives that frequently pass through the main part of this train town.
+Right along these tracks, you'll find charming shops and delicious restaurants, so it's the perfect place to settle in for a bite to eat and take in the nostalgia of the passing trains.
+Midway is another Kentucky train town; it's located just outside of Lexington in a small, super-charming town.
+When you reach the train tracks, you know you've reached the center of town and a variety of shops and restaurants.
+You'll definitely want to park around here and walk through town and you may even get a glimpse of the train, passing through this historic town.
 Make sure to save time to drive the country roads that surround Midway and the heart of horse country.